TheBalkanDev/PlanB-Fixed/README.md

 This Plugin was made by ifvictr and Fixed by me!

-Hackers can't cripple your server anymore!

 If you have Ideas let me know it!
-Simply open an Issue and tell me your Idea!
+Simply open an Issue and tell me your Idea.

+### About
+PlanB allows OPs who have been deopped by hackers to regain their OP status, especially for those OPs who do not have access to the console.
+This also automatically kicks every single OP in the server that is not in backups.txt when /planb restore is run.
+Enjoy it!

 ### Commands:
 Main command: **planb**, **pb**